Ariel J. Lazier ’03

 Over the last two decades, Ari became an avid outdoorsman.
 He enjoyed surfing, skiing, hiking, and climbing with his friends in some of the more challenging and beautiful venues around the world.
 To this end, he built a traveling home for himself.
 He was an artisan in the true sense of the word: a woodworker, mechanic, musician, and sculptor.

-Ari is survived by his parents; his brother and sister; and extended family and friends.
+At the time of his death, Ari was survived by his parents; his brother and sister; and extended family and friends (his father died Nov.
+28, 2025).
 Our class extends its deepest sympathies to them all.
 He was a brilliant and voraciously energetic man who lived those years with intention and passion.

 No responses yet